 Pusan National University is one of ten national universities in Korea.
 Its main campus is conveniently located in the north-central part of the city.
 One of the original hubs of Busan expat social life, the area remains a destination for music, art, food, and culture.
-People living in this area can easily get to other parts in the northern part of the city such as Oncheonjang Hot Springs, Geumjeong Fortress, and Sajik Baseball Stadium.
+People living in this area can easily get to other areas in the northern part of the city, such as Oncheonjang Hot Springs, Geumjeong Fortress, and Sajik Baseball Stadium.

 The downtown area of Busan is a convenient central area with access to any part of the city.
 Located at the junction of Metro Lines 1 and 2, people living in Seomyeon will find the commute around Busan simple.

 While businesses in this area don't specifically cater to foreign patrons as much as more tourist-friendly parts of the city, the area still offers plenty of options for food and shopping.
 In particular, Jeonpo Café Street has plenty of food and drink options and has become a trendy gathering spot.